REPLACE FACTORY SHROUDS, (2020-21).

 REPLACE FACTORY BACKSTAY, (Spring 2024).

 upper backstay, lower split wire, boom topping lift.
-When the wire of Panache's factory original split backstay pulled out of its single Nicopress sleeve, it changed my understanding of the forces involved.
-Then after assessing Panache's factory 1/8" backstay, I decided to replace it due to old age, 1977.
-47 years is pretty good.
-For these two reasons the upper part of the backstay was replaced with 5/32" wire to match the rest of the standing rigging.
-The lower split wire was also replaced.
-It could also be that I'm sailing Panache harder since upgrading to 5/32" rigging but that certainly wasn't the case when the split wire pulled out of its sleeve!
+Just after the split wire of Panache's backstay pulled out of its single Nicopress sleeve (holding the block n tackle at the bottom of split wire), it changed my understanding of the forces involved.
+After assessing the age (1977) of Panache's factory 1/8" backstay, I decided to replace it.
+47 years is pretty good but nothing lasts forever.
+The upper part of the backstay was replaced with 5/32" wire to match the rest of the standing rigging and the lower split wire was replaced with 1/8" wire.
+It could be that I'm sailing Panache harder since upgrading to 5/32" rigging but that certainly wasn't the case when the split wire pulled out of its sleeve!
 Regardless, the backstay upgrade was relatively easy to do and I'm not about to loose the mast over a simple upgrade.
 See Tech Tip F09 for caution note that initiated this replacement and

 backstay tensioner details.